A Hawaii news outlet reports NASA has invested in a project that would provide early detection of asteroids and meteors entering Earth's atmosphere.

 What's the difference between a meteor and an asteroid?
 Size.
 Click here to read more.

 ATLAS — or Asteroid Terrestrial-impact Last Alert System — recently received $5 million in funding from the agency, Khon 2 reports.
 The system will be able to detect when and where a space rock will hit.

 News of the project comes after a meteor disintegrated Feb.
 15 over the Russian city of Chelyabinsk, injuring more than 980 people.
-The meteor had no connection, NASA said, to an asteroid that camee within 17,200 miles of Earth the same day.
+The meteor had no connection, NASA said, to the same day.

 You might also be interested in reading:

 - Mining Asteroids for Gold — A Promising Mission or a Potential 'Black Hole'?

 - UFO Sighting Reported over Barrow County Jail